The Ultimate List of the Best Apps for Students

 EasyBib

 Bibliographies are a necessary but tedious part of the college experience.
 However, that doesn’t mean your student has to create each one by hand.
 With EasyBib, they can scan a book’s barcode or search to find the text they wish to cite.
 Then, the app does the dirty work, providing an accurate entry.
-Your student can even select from over 7,000 citation styles, so this app is sure to have the one they need.
+EasyBib supports over 7,000 citation formats, making it easy for students to format their bibliographies correctly.

 iTunes U